pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 {% marginblock %}
-Just to be clear: the joke here is that we are basically suggesting layering a semi-automated memory management system on top of our memory management system.
+Just to be clear: the joke here is that we are basically suggesting layering our own semi-automated memory management system on top of a third-party automated memory management system.
 We should be striving to *reduce* our problems to smaller subproblems, not *reproducing* them.
 {% endmarginblock %}
 ... maybe we should rethink our overall approach here.